morabito-a/info/_pages/about.md

 ---
 {% include base_path %}

-In my most recent role, I held the position of Research Associate at the Technology Platform of Hydraulic Machines at EPFL, Switzerland.
+In my recent role, I held the position of Research Associate at the Technology Platform of Hydraulic Machines at EPFL, Switzerland.
 I specialized in analytical and numerical modeling for hydropower plant operations, focusing on hydraulic short-circuit analysis for pumped-storage plants partecipating in the recent energy markets.
 Previously, as an Energy Engineer, Industrial Collaborator & Consultant at ULB, Belgium, I was engaged in multiple applied energy projects focusing on optimization, flexibility and sustainability.
 I hold a Ph.D. in Engineering Sciences, a M.Sc. degree in Science of Management and a M.Sc. degree in Energy Engineering.

 Work experience